 Visit Bled Castle

-The castle's history dates back to 1004 when the German king Henry II conferred the estate of Bled on Bishop Albuin of Brixen!
+The castle’s history dates back to 1004 when the German king Henry II conferred the estate of Bled on Bishop Albuin of Brixen!
 Back then it was essentially just a Romanesque tower protected by the wall where the entire castle now sits.
 I love exploring castles and imagining what life was like for the people who lived in them.
 I think it’s one of the things that truly drew me into Europe.
-The castles, something we simply don’t have in America.
+The castles, are something we simply don’t have in America.

 The most beautiful part of the castle is the castle chapel.
 It was built in the 16th century and is perfectly preserved!
 You’ll have to pay an entrance fee to visit the castle, but it also overlooks Bled and offers amazing views of the lake.
 So in my opinion, well worth the price you’ll pay to explore.